 - Getting into a monotonous trail rhythm with no one else to distract me, my mind focuses on the question I need to answer:

-*Take the job offer (or marriage proposal)?
+*Take the job offer (or accept the marriage proposal)?

 *Buy that car? or house?

 *End the relationship?

 *Adopt a child? puppy?